ahmedelbaradey/SyncBlocks/README.md

 - Training
 - Organization will be responsible of holding the following training sessions on the proposed systems based on train-the-trainer concept.
-- The training courses include:
+- The training courses include:Includes:
   - **Business User Training**
   - **Technical Training**